servet-k/chart/README.md

-# Getting Started with Create React App
-# monthly inflation rate chart with reac and chartjs
+# monthly inflation rate chart with react and chartjs